January 31, 2016

 Will Adobe make a comeback?

 The saving grace for Adobe’s applications currently is Creative Cloud.
-While I’m not a huge fan of it, I do like some of the features it has to offer when it comes to file handling and sharing.
+While I’m not a huge fan of it, I do like some of the features it has to offer when it comes to filing handling and sharing.

 From my own perspective, I would hope the subscription-based model ends.
 This would mean less frequent updates but in reality, the updates that come out would be tried and tested rather than these hotfix type of updates that seem to create issues elsewhere.

 Time will tell if repositioning occurs.
-I’m hoping for the best myself as I love Adobe products but like many I’m on the hunt for more affordable and less bloated solutions.
+I’m hoping for the best myself as I love Adobe products but like many, I’m on the hunt for more affordable and less bloated solutions.

 I couldn’t leave out the new hype about Adobe Comet which might bring Adobe back to the top in 2016.
 It would be safe to say this is Adobe’s fireback to the increasingly popular Sketch application many designers are using instead of Adobe products.
 While Adobe Comet hasn’t hit the market yet, it's safe to say it will be another good solution for UI/UX designers specifically.